-Survey Date Description of Changes Since Last Survey Interpretation between chainage 115m to 160mof <0.2m, and up to 0.7m between chainage 160m and 245m.
-The only area of accretion is at the toe of the beach, seawards of chainage 245m, with accretion of up to 0.7m, extending the toe of the beach seawards by c.50m.
-Overall the beach is at a medium-low level compared to the range recorded from previous surveys, with the exception of the toe of the beach which is relatively high.
-At Profile 1cHN3 there has been little change to the dunes, however the fore dune at 35m-40m chainage has accreted by 0.1m since August 2016.
-The upper beach between chainage 40m and 80m has dropped by up to 0.8m, removing the berm previously recorded at chainage 70m.
-Between chainage 80m and 160m the beach has accreted slightly by up to 0.2m.
-From chainage 160m to 250m the beach has eroded by up to 0.4m.
-The toe of the beach seawards of 250m shows accretion of 0.5m, extending the tow seawards by c.40m.
-Overall the profile is at a low level compared to the range recorded from previous surveys, particularly between chainages 40m-75m, 160-180m, and 215m-230m which have the lowest recorded levels.
-At Profile 1cHN3a the dune front at 20m chainage has remained stable since March 2014.
-Beyond 20m chainage the rest of the beach level has dropped by up to 0.6m since August 2016, creating a smoother profile.
-Overall the profile is at its lowest recorded level between chainage 20m and 140m, seawards of chainage 140m the profile is at a more medium level.
+Survey Date Description of Changes Since Last Survey Interpretation At Profile 1cHN3 there has been little change to the dunes.
+The upper beach between chainage 40m and 115m has dropped by up to 0.8m.
+Between chainage 115m and 260m the beach has accreted slightly by up to 0.2m.
+The toe of the beach seawards of 260m shows accretion of 0.2mThe upper beach is at its lowest recorded level between chainage 45m and 85m, whilst the remainder of the profile is at a medium level compared to the range recorded from previous surveys.
+At Profile 1cHN3a the dune front at 20m chainage has remained stable.
+Beyond 20m chainage there is a general trend of erosion of up to 1m at the toe of the dunes, but more typically up to 0.4m.
+The exception is between chainage 175m and 220m where there has been accretion of up to 0.4m.
+The upper beach is at its lowest recorded level between chainage 20m and 70m, whilst the mid beach is at a medium-low level compared to the range recorded from previous surveys, and the lower beach seawards of chainage 180m is at a medium-high level.
 Profile 1cHN4 shows little change in the defended part of the profile.
-Between chainage 15m and 60m the sandy upper beach has increased in level by up to 0.4m.
-From 60m to the end of the survey at 200m chainage the rocks at the bottom of the beach are exposed (with some small patches of accumulated sand), which is common for this profile.
-From chainage 62m to 105m the exposed platform was previously covered by sand in the August 2016 survey.
-The upper beach is at a relatively medium level compared to the range recorded from the previous surveys, with the remainder of the profile at a relatively low level with the rock platform exposed.
+Between chainage 15m and 50m the sandy upper beach has been removed by up to 0.8m, exposing the rock beneath.
+Between chainage 50m and 105m there has been accretion of up to 0.8m forming a large berm.
+Between chainage 105m and 142m there has been erosion of up to 0.6m, exposing the rocks.
+From chainage 110m to the end of the survey at 200m chainage the rocks at the bottom of the beach are exposed, which is common for this profile.
+Overall the profile is at a relatively low level compared to the range recorded from the previous surveys, with the exception being between chainage 55m and 90m in the vicinity of the berm which is at its highest recorded level.
 Profile 1cHN4a was established in October 2011.
 The defended part of the profile to 10m chainage has not changed since October 2011.
-The rocky shore platform is exposed over the remainder of the profile, which is due to a drop in beach level of up to 0.6m since the previous survey in August 2016 between chainage 10m and 40m.
-From chainage 40m seawards the rock platform remains exposed as it was in the previous survey.
+The rocky shore platform is exposed over the remainder of the profile, which is due to a drop in beach level of up to 1.0m since the previous survey in November 2017 between chainage 10m and 47m.
+From chainage 47m seawards the rock platform remains exposed as it was in the previous survey.
 The profile is therefore at a relatively low level compared to the range recorded in previous surveys as no beach is present at all, with the rock platform exposed over the full profile.